zyzdev/volume_util/volume_util/README.md

 # volume_util

 A flutter plugin to config and monitor volume.
+Support Android and iOS platform.

 ## Getting Started